SimplifyMyCloud/smc-website/content/page/app-layer.md

 ---

-The App Layer enables developers to experierment freely with new ideas, without asking for approval to use an already approved service.
-Once Kubernetes is approved and deployed into the infrastructutre state, a dev can freely deploy into Kubernetes by simply adding a Helm chart to the App Layer git repo, allowing Ansible to then deploy into the environment.
+The App Layer enables developers to experiment freely with new ideas, without asking for approval to use an already approved service.
+Once Kubernetes is approved and deployed into the infrastructure state, a dev can freely deploy into Kubernetes by simply adding a Helm chart to the App Layer git repo, allowing Ansible to then deploy into the environment.

 ---

 ## App Layer Empathy:
   - dev empathy by providing freedom to tinker on already deployed services
   - ops empathy by knowing that services being deployed into have already been configured for logging, monitoring, observability, and right-sized
-  - business empahty by allowing for demo environments to be deployed with just access to [Ansible Tower](https://www.ansible.com/products/tower), and a few buttons clicked
+  - business empathy by allowing for demo environments to be deployed with just access to [Ansible Tower](https://www.ansible.com/products/tower), and a few buttons clicked

 ---